 In addition to preserving up to 70 percent of the project site as permanent open space and providing recreational amenities for residents, the project will create approximately nine miles of public trails, with parking located at the entry trail head in the village core.
 Safari Highlands Ranch will also include significant improvements to the Eagle Crest golf course, providing additional financial stimulus to the facility.

 The project is currently undergoing a comprehensive environmental review under the California Environmental Quality Act (CEQA).
 Following the completion of this analysis, the Escondido City Council will vote on the proposal.
-While the project timeline depends on a number of factors, a final decision on the project is expected in 2018, with construction beginning in 2021.
+While the project timeline depends on a number of factors, a final decision on the project is expected in 2019, with construction beginning in as early as 2021.
 Full build-out of the project will take approximately five to six more years.